-Sound spectrograms (sonograms).
-Use the actual tracing if it is sharp, clear, and relatively short.
+If sound spectrograms (sonograms) are desired, use the actual tracing if it is sharp, clear, and relatively short.
 If intensity differences are not important, submit a high-contrast photograph of the lettered sonogram.
-If the graph is long, faint, or blurred, make a pen-andink tracing if possible.
+If the graph is long, faint, or blurred, make a pen-and-ink tracing if possible.

 Faulty illustrations may be returned to the author.
 If they are fixed by a scientific illustrator under the Editor's direction, the author will be charged.